PsA Frequently Asked Questions (FAQs) | Otezla® (apremilast)

 Re-enrollment in the program is required at regular intervals.
 You may continue in the program as long as you re-enroll as required by Amgen and continue to meet all of the program’s eligibility requirements during participation in the program.

-If at any point a patient’s insurance changes, their enrollment in the program may be re-evaluated.
-They must continue to meet the program’s eligibility requirements to continue receiving benefits.
+re-evaluated.
+You must continue to meet the program’s eligibility requirements to continue receiving benefits.

 About psoriatic arthritis